OskarJ1993/Scissors--paper-and-rock/README.md

 - Once selected and saved, the page will be refreshed (in case of nothing happening wait for a couple muinites and refresh page manually)

 - The refreshed page will show a detailed ribbon containing the website link and indicate a successful deployment.

+### Forking
+Forking the GitHub Repository

+By forking the GitHub Repository, you can make a copy of the original repository in your own GitHub account.
+This means we can view or make changes without making the changes affecting the original.

+Log into GitHub and locate the GitHub Repository.
+At the top of the Repository there is a "Fork" button about the "Settings" button on the menu.
+You should now have a new copy of the original repository in your own GitHub account.

+### Cloning
+Making a Local Clone

+Log into your GitHub then find the gitpod repository

+Under the repository name there is a button that says "Clone or download".
+Click on this button.

+If cloning with HTTPS "Clone with HTTPS", copy this link.

+Open Gitbash

+Change the current working directory to the location where you want the cloned directory to be.

+Type git clone, and then paste the URL you copied earlier.

 ## Credits